hejjack/SpecTRUM/data/datasets/NIST/NIST_split_filip/README.md

+# NIST dataset
+This dataset made of NIST20 is deduplicated, canonicalized, and split into train, test, and validation sets (with no overlaps).
+For more info refer to the scripts.
+It only contains jsonl files with `mz`, `intensity`, and `smiles` fields.
+The filtering and preprocessing is meant to be done on-the-fly (for more freedom in testing preprocessing methods).

 ## This dataset is created by the following steps:
 1. Create msp splits using my updated version of FILIP JOZEFOV's notebook data/nist_cleaning_splitting.ipynb
    - it dorps ~60k spectra that don't have some form of proper identifier (smiles, inchikey)